ldtteam/MinecoloniesWiki/pages/src/source/tutorials/schematics.md

 ## Placing a Schematic.

 {% version "1.18.2" before=true %}
-Once you have scanned a structure, you can use the [build tool](../../source/items/buildtool) to have your {% worker_link farmer %} build it for you.
+Once you have scanned a structure, you can use the [build tool](../../source/items/buildtool) to have your {% worker_link builder %} build it for you.
 Once you right-click with the build tool, you will have to select "My Schematics" (in the left dropdown menu) and on the right dropdown menu you will see the scans that you have made.
 There is also a Rename button where you can change the name of the scan.
 You can also delete any of your saved scans.

+![Schematic](../../assets/images/tutorial/schematic.png)
 {% endversion %}

-![Schematic](../../assets/images/tutorial/schematic.png)

 {% version "1.19" after=true %}
 The scanned structure can be found in the [build tool](../../source/items/buildtool) under the style pack with your own name.
 Click "Switch Pack" -> "&lt;yourplayername&gt;" (icon looks like the scan tool) -> "scans".